-1.2.
 Risk assessment

-Auriga performs an ongoing assessment of the risk of losses and misappropriation of the company's assets as well as risks associated with the financial reporting process.
+The Board of Directors and the Executive Board perform an ongoing assessment of the risk of losses and misappropriation of the company's assets as well as risks and internal controls associated with the financial reporting process.
 The work involves the ongoing mapping of risks, an assessment of probabilities and potential consequences and the initiation of risk-limiting initiatives.

 In the financial reporting, certain financial items are based on estimates or computed based on complex processes.
 These financial items may be associated with a relatively higher risk of error than other items.
-The management performs ongoing assessments of these items with a view to identifying particular risks and initiating supplementary action.
+The group management performs ongoing assessments of these items with a view to identifying particular risks and initiating supplementary action.